navgarg/exun-app-2021-updated/README.md

 ### Login/Signup
 - Uses `FirebaseAuth` for authentication.
-- Uses `role` property to distinguish between admins and members.
+- Distinguishes between admins and members.
 - Admins cannot sign up.
 They have to be added by another admin.
-- Credentials for app:
+- Demo credentials for app:

 ### Schedule
 - Shows upcoming events.